karlseguin/the-little-mongodb-book/en/mongodb.markdown

 Hopefully you've noticed that this is the final result we were after.

-If you've really been paying attention, you might be asking yourself *why didn't we simply use `sum = values.length`?* This would seem like an efficient approach when you are essentially summing an array of 1s.
+If you've really been paying attention, you might be asking yourself why we didn't simply use `sum = values.length`.
+This would seem like an efficient approach when you are essentially summing an array of 1s.
 The fact is that reduce isn't always called with a full and perfect set of intermediate data.
 For example, instead of being called with:

 	{resource: 'home', year: 2010, month: 0, day: 20} => [{count: 1}, {count: 1}, {count:1}]